Normandy History School Trips & Tours - WWII

 - School travel company of choice since 1967

 “Our trip to Normandy was excellent.
 It was very well planned and ran very smoothly.
 I am very happy with the way the trip went.
-Tony, our guide, was excellent as always.
+Tony, our Subject Expert, was excellent as always.
 He delivered the information at the right level and helped to plan an excellent itinerary.”

 Alison Silto, Lavington Academy